The pizza bianca romana recipe to replicate at home the greasy delightful that accompanied you through the discovery of the eternal city.

 - The Roman style 2: with prosciutto crudo and fresh figs.

 pizza e mortazza

-You may have or have not had it accompanied by the institutional Roman topping: mortadella.
-If not, pizza e mortadella, in Roman dialect pizza e mortazza, is your next food goal.
+If you’ve ever visited Rome, it’s impossible you left without devouring a slice of pizza bianca.
+You may have or have not had it accompanied by the Roman institutional topping: mortadella.
+If not, pizza and mortadella, in Roman dialect “pizza e mortazza“, is your next food goal!